sportingsolutions/SS.Integration.Adapter/README.md

 - DisablePrematchSuspensionOnDisconnection - true/false to Disable/Enable fixture suspension on stream disconnection.
 - StartStreamingTimeoutInSeconds - number of seconds to wait before logging warn message when trying to connect to the streaming server.
 - AllowFixtureStreamingInSetupMode - true/false to Enable/Disable fixture streaming when is in Setup mode.
+- PluginAssembly - the name of plugin assembly which has implementation of SS.Integration.Adapter.Model.Interfaces.IAdapterPlugin

 Adapter Market Rules
 ----------------------